bbenchoff/bbenchoff.github.io/pages/AG32Gating.md

 The hardware steps above assume firmware and host software materialize when needed.
 They don't — they need to be built in parallel with the hardware validation sequence.
-The five software milestones below are the full software stack for the Thinkin' Machine, from bare fabric through the first real application.
+The four software milestones below are the full software stack for the Thinkin' Machine, from bare fabric through the first StarC program.

 Software is not a separate workstream that happens after hardware.
 S1 and S2 gate hardware steps 6 and 9 respectively.
 S3 gates Step 10 and Step 12.